 2. HEAT the vegetable oil in a large skillet over medium heat.
 Add the chicken.
 Cook for 4 minutes, then flip and cook until no longer pink in the middle, another 3-5 minutes.
 Transfer the chicken to a bowl and keep warm.

 3. ADD 1 tablespoon of butter to any meat drippings left in the skillet and melt.
 Add the onion and cook until soft, about 5-8 minutes.
 Add the flour and stir to coat.
 Slowly whisk in the chicken broth.
 Bring to a boil and cook until thickened, about 3-5 minutes.
 Whisk in the milk and salt and bring back to a boil.
 Add the vegetable medley and cooked chicken.
 Cook another 1-2 minutes or until hot.

-4. MELT the remaining 1 tablespoon butter in a small skillet.
+4. MELT the remaining 1 tablespoon of butter in a small skillet.
 Add the breadcrumbs and cook until brown, about 5-8 minutes.
 Stir in the parsley.

 5. CUT each baked potato in half.
 Top with pot pie mixture and breadcrumbs.
 Serve immediately.